Why study accounting and payroll?

 Once graduated, equipped with your new skills and diploma, you’ll be qualified to work in the public or private sector at organizations both large and small.
 You’ll also have the ability to work in a freelance capacity.

-AOLCC payroll programs will prepare you for writing the Canadian Payroll Association (CPA)’s Payroll Compliance Practitioner (PCP) Certification Exam.
+AOLCC payroll programs will prepare you for writing the National Payroll Institute’s (formerly The Canadian Payroll Association) Payroll Compliance Practitioner (PCP) Certification Exams.
 An important and widely recognized industry credential.

 What to expect from a career in accounting and payroll